awslabs/s3-connector-for-pytorch/README.md

 pip install s3torchconnector
 ```

-Amazon S3 Connector for PyTorch supports pre-build wheels via Pip only for Linux and MacOS for now.
+Amazon S3 Connector for PyTorch supports pre-built wheels via Pip only for Linux and MacOS for now.
 For other platforms,
 see [DEVELOPMENT](https://github.com/awslabs/s3-connector-for-pytorch/blob/main/DEVELOPMENT.md) for build instructions.

 ### Configuration